Jacykow/Unirx-Playground/README.md

 A Unity playground for [UniRx](https://github.com/neuecc/UniRx "UniRx Repository") visualization inspired by [rxmarbles.com](https://rxmarbles.com/ "RxMarbles").

 ### Usage
 After downloading the source code simply press play on the [MainScene](../main/Assets/MainScene.unity).
 The default choice is a SelectMany visualization which is one of the prepared examples.
 Check out other prepared examples in the [Example](../main/Assets/Scripts/Examples/Example.cs) script.
-You can write your own examples in this class and select them by changing _exampleId_ in the inspector.
+You can write your own examples in this class and run them by changing _exampleId_ in the inspector.

 ![Select Many Example Visualization](https://github.com/Jacykow/Unirx-Playground/blob/main/select_many.png?raw=true "Select Many")